 PARIS—If, as the old saw has it, the United States and the United Kingdom are two countries separated by a common language, the United States and France are surely two countries separated by common ideals.
-But good intentions on both sides of the Atlantic often get lost in translation, with the latest example being the high-profile dispute
+But good intentions on both sides of the Atlantic often get lost in translation, with the latest example being

 between late-night comedy show host Trevor Noah and France’s ambassador to the U.S., Gerard Araud, over the identity of the World Cup champion French national soccer team.
 (Noah is South African, but his show is produced in the U.S. for an American audience.)

 Like the U.S., France’s republic is based on the separation of church and state, with freedom of religion and speech guaranteed.
 Both countries, perhaps unique among modern nation-states, lay claim to a universalist mission of expanding human rights around the globe, though both have often fallen short of their lofty rhetoric.
 Both are also historically diverse countries that have successfully absorbed successive waves of immigration into their national fabric.

 Yet, starting from these common ideals and histories, the two countries’ political cultures diverge in ways that often make dialogue and mutual understanding all but impossible.

 The most visible examples in recent years concern freedom of religion and speech, with Americans perplexed by France’s recent prohibition on Muslim headscarves in public schools and its longstanding ban on racist or anti-Semitic speech.
 The dispute between Noah and Araud over Noah’s joke that Africa, and not France, had won the World Cup highlights the very different understandings that the U.S. and France have of national and individual identity.
 The argument is even more fascinating and relevant at a moment when identity has assumed such prominence in global politics.